Supervising PhD students

 Academic staff from across the College who formally supervise research students.
 Some parts of the workshop are relevant to supervising Masters projects and dissertations, but the focus is on the PhD.

-This one-day workshop offers practical guidance on recruitment, handling the student/supervisor relationship effectively and methods to help students toward completion and emergence as an independent researcher in their discipline.
-It also outlines the formal stages and requirements of Imperial and considers the roles and responsibilities in the PhD viva.
+This workshop considers the various stages and milestones of PhD supervision at Imperial and offers practical guidance on recruitment, handling the student/supervisor relationship effectively and how to help students toward completion and emergence as an independent researcher in their discipline.

 Key areas